2020 World Series: Rays

 Following their series loss, Tampa Bay placed Blake Snell on the trade block and later sent him to the San Diego Padres for a major-league catcher and three minor-league prospects.
 Veteran pitcher Charlie Morton signed with the Atlanta Braves as a free agent after his club option was declined.
-Morton would win a World Series with Atlanta the next season, which was the second of his career.
+Two seasons later, Snell got his elusive postseason win against the Dodgers while pitching for the Padres in Game 3 of the NLDS.
+Blake Snell would later join the opposing Los Angeles Dodgers by signing a five year deal in the 2024 offseason on November 30, reuniting him with Tyler Glasnow, who was traded from Tampa Bay to Los Angeles the year prior.
+In 2025, with the Dodgers, both would win their first championship.